immunant/c2rust/docs/building-ast-exporter.md

-**NOTE:** On macOS and Linux, you can use `build_ast_extractor.py` to perform these steps.
+**NOTE:** On macOS and Linux, you can use `build_translator.py` to perform these steps.

-Building this ast-extractor currently requires an LLVM project checkout.
+Building the ast-exporter currently requires an LLVM project checkout.
 I haven't sliced the portion of the CMake build system that LLVM uses to build its tools.
 These instruction use the directory `~/clang-llvm` because the tutorial does.